jpsm83/health/documentation/n8n/article_seo.md

 - Support for women's intimate wellness and self-care
 - Empowerment and education around women's health topics
 - Safe spaces for women to learn about their bodies and relationships
-- Health, beauty, nutrition, travel, and decor for women
+- Health, beauty, nutrition, life, intimacy, fitness and weight loss for women

 **CRITICAL INSTRUCTION: YOU MUST CREATE COMPREHENSIVE SEO METADATA AND OUTPUT IN THE SPECIFIED JSON FORMAT.**